 It’s scientifically recognized as a small fruit that packs a lot of antioxidants too.

-The fruits of the date tree are green and turns red when ripe.
+The fruits of the date tree are initially green and turns red when ripe.

 Dried dates are often used to boil soup, blend drinks, and also as ingredients for oriental dishes.